kingram6865/lbma/README.md

 While seeking to understand inflation and it's effect on the economy at an individual level, it occurred to me that I didn't understand what a "dollar" was in factual terms and as a matter of unitary economic power.

-Looking at the [Coinage Act of 1792](https://en.wikipedia.org/wiki/Coinage_Act_of_1792) we can find the definition of a US Dollar in factual terms.
+Looking at the [Coinage Act of 1792](https://en.wikipedia.org/wiki/Coinage_Act_of_1792) we can find the definition of a US Dollar in factual legal and lawful terms.

 "A fixed exchange rate, often called a pegged exchange rate, is a type of exchange rate regime in which a currency's value is fixed or pegged by a monetary authority against the value of another currency, a basket of other currencies, or another measure of value, such as gold."